Matrix-Driven Identification and Reconstruction of LLM Weight Homology

-Before we delve into the proof, it is worth discussing the challenges we encountered during the process.

-We are dealing with the Circular Real Ensemble (CRE, named after \cite{PhysRevLett.104.147001}), which has a formulation distinct from traditional circular ensembles, such as Circular Unitary Ensembles (CUE) or Circular Orthogonal Ensembles (COE) \cite{Dyson1962}.
+Before we delve into the proof, it is worth discussing the challenges we encountered.
+We are dealing with the Circular Real Ensemble (CRE, named after \citet{PhysRevLett.104.147001}), which has a formulation distinct from traditional circular ensembles, such as Circular Unitary Ensembles (CUE) or Circular Orthogonal Ensembles (COE) \citep{Dyson1962}.
 These ensembles play important roles in both random matrix theory and condensed matter physics.